Eduardo Nunez vs. Emanuel Navarrete odds, prediction, time: Proven boxing expert reveals picks

 SportsLine combat expert Josh Nagel just locked in his Eduardo Nunez vs. Emanuel Navarrete IBF and WBO junior lightweight title fight on Saturday

 Two junior lightweight world titles are on the line Saturday when IBF champion Eduardo Nunez takes on WBO champion Emanuel Navarrete in a 12-round boxing main event.
-The main card is set for 9 p.m.
+The main card is set for 8 p.m.
 ET from Desert Diamond Arena in Glendale, Ariz., and will air on DAZN.
+The Nunez-Navarrete ring walk is expected closer to 11 p.m.
+ET.
 Nunez is coming off a unanimous decision win over Christopher Diaz this past September.
 Navarrete, meanwhile, retained his WBO junior lightweight title after a unanimous win for Navarrete over Charley Suarez last May was later changed to a no contest due to an incorrect call by the referee.

 Nunez is a -175 (wager $175 to win $100), while Navarrete is priced at +145 (wager $100 to win $145) in the latest Eduardo Nunez vs. Emanuel Navarrete odds.
 The total for rounds completed is 10.5, with the Over favored at -225.
 Before locking in your Eduardo Nunez vs. Emanuel Navarrete picks, you need to see the boxing predictions and betting advice from SportsLine boxing analyst Josh Nagel.